Discount

 Digital audio recorder, a more recent technology, uses an internal hard drive to record audio.
 This gives you the ability to record many hours depending on the size of the internal drive.
 They are typically very small and include a manner in which to plug the device into your home computer to retrieve the audio data - typically via a USB connection.
 This audio is typically in a standard format such as MP3, WAV, or WMV - again, depending on the type of recorder you get.
 Most recorders will also allow you to separate out audio into folders making it easier to note which segment is for what.

-Most digital audio recorders require a seperate USB cable.
+Most digital audio recorders require a separate USB cable.
 There are, however, models that plug right into your computer via USB without the need for a cable.
 I prefer this route as I am prone to losing things and I have enough random cables as it is.
 I don't need another one.

 Tape Recorder